 - Bit 11 is set to 1 if the VM exit is caused by a hardware exception that would have delivered an error code on the stack.
-This bit is always 0 if the VM exit occurred while the logical processor was in real-address mode (CR0.PE=0).2 If bit 11 is set to 1, the error code is placed in the VM-exit interruption error code (see below). - Bit 12 reports "NMI unblocking due to IRET"; see Section 28.2.3.
-The value of this bit is undefined if the VM exit is due to a double fault (the interruption type is hardware exception and the vector is 8). - Bits 30:13 are always set to 0. - Bit 31 is always set to 1.
+This bit is always 0 if the VM exit occurred while the logical processor was in real-address mode (CR0.PE=0).
+If bit 11 is set to 1, the error code is placed in the VM-exit interruption error code (see below). - Bit 12 reports "NMI unblocking due to IRET"; see Section 28.2.3.
+The value of this bit is undefined if the VM exit is due to a double fault (the interruption type is hardware exception and the vector is 8).

-^{1.} INT1 and INT3 refer to the instructions with opcodes F1 and CC, respectively, and not to INT n with value 1 or 3 for n.
+1. INT1 and INT3 refer to the instructions with opcodes F1 and CC, respectively, and not to INT n with value 1 or 3 for n.

-If the capability MSR IA32_VMX_CR0_FIXED0 reports that CR0.PE must be 1 in VMX operation, a logical processor cannot be in realaddress mode unless the "unrestricted guest" VM-execution control and bit 31 of the primary processor-based VM-execution controls are both 1.
+If the capability MSR IA32\VMX\CR0\FIXED0 reports that CR0.PE must be 1 in VMX operation, a logical processor cannot be in realaddress mode unless the "unrestricted guest" VM-execution control and bit 31 of the primary processor-based VM-execution controls are both 1.